anon-blue/anon.blue/README.txt

-                            hey vsauze micha l here what is what oswh
+                            hey vsauze micha l here what is what oswhat is what is?
+Black perop......Black people should thankfulsadkjoklsdjfvklu;asbhdiu